karelz/karelz.github.io/_includes/about.md

 - I am inefficient at doing code reviews.
 It takes me 2x-4x more time and energy than anyone else.
 When I do them, I need to understand everything perfectly, before I "approve" (kind of OCD).
 Therefore I stay away from code reviews if I can, doing team-wide efficiency on the team - I let others who do them "faster & better" do them.

-- I also like beer and I am happy to discuss anything over a glass or a pitcher :).
+- I also like non-alcoholic beer and I am happy to discuss anything over a glass.

 Check [my LinkedIn profile](https://www.linkedin.com/in/karelzikmund/) for more details.